 Sophia Huyer is the founding Executive Director of WISAT.
-She has published and spoken widely on international gender, science and technology issues policy, including ICTs and social development.
+She has published and spoken widely on international gender and science and technology policy issues, including ICTs and social development.
 She is also the Gender and Social Inclusion Research Leader at the CGIAR Research Programme on Climate Change, Agriculture and Food Security (CCAFS).
 She served as Director of GenderInSITE from 2014 – 2016 and Senior Advisor to the Organization for Women in Science for the Developing World (OWSD) from 2009 – 2014.
 She has worked with international agencies such as UN Women, UNDP, UNIDO, Global Affairs Canada, the Organization for American States, the International Development Research Centre (IDRC), UNESCO, and others.